dmc3152/familysite/README.md

 - Angular CLI
 - nodemon

-The following packaged have been installed:
+The following packages have been installed:
 - bootstrap@next
 - font-awesome
 - angular2-jwt